-In 1891 at number 9 Sturton Street lived the baker, Henry Cable, for whom we have a photograph in the Cambridge Collection standing in the doorway of the shop which was adjacent to the bakery, and the co-op stables and co-op dairy shop on Sturton Street.
+In 1891 at number 9 Sturton Street lived the baker, Henry Cable, for whom we have a photograph in the Cambridgeshire Collection standing in the doorway of the shop which was adjacent to the bakery, and the co-op stables and co-op dairy shop on Sturton Street.

 In 1891, Henry Cable, Baker, is listed as Head of the Household, aged 51 living with his wife, Caroline Cable, also aged 51.
 Living at home was their daughter, Alice, single, aged 18.
 It is not clear if her and her mother were helping the family business by working in the bakery shop.
 However, there were two assistants closeby!
 On the 1891 census for number 10 Sturton Street we have 5 members of the Naylor family.
 Their sons, Robert Naylor aged 21, and James Naylor aged 17, both have the occupation written down of ‘Bakers Assistant’ and probably were recruited directly by Henry Cable because of proximity, and one guesses must have been easy to wake up for early shifts at the bakery as they lived opposite…

 In 2003 a lovely memory of the shop was submitted to the Museum of Cambridge by J Barham, great-great granddaughter of Henry Cable who wrote the following words to the museum: